Tanker Ships and Their Types: Everything You Need to Know

 Definition and Purpose

 LNG carriers are specialized ships designed to transport natural gas in its liquefied form at cryogenic temperatures.
-These vessels are essential for the global LNG trade, enabling the transportation of natural gas from production sites to markets across the world.
+These ships are essential for the global LNG trade, enabling the transportation of natural gas from production sites to markets across the world.

 Key Features